This statement is made under section 54 of the Modern Slavery Act 2015.

-It sets out Skills for Logistics (2015) Ltd Slavery and Human Trafficking Policy statement for this financial year, month ending March 2020.
+It sets out the Skills for Logistics Ltd Slavery and Human Trafficking Policy statement for this financial year, ending on March 2023.

-Skills for Logistics (2015) Limited is a not-for-profit logistics organisation that is listed under the holding company, The Skills Group Limited.
-Skills for Logistics (2015) Ltd are an End-Point Assessment Organisation for the logistics and distribution industry.
-We also offer consultancy and technology & attraction solutions.
+Skills for Logistics Limited is a not-for-profit logistics organisation listed under the holding company, The Skills Group Ltd. Skills for Logistics Ltd is an End-Point Assessment Organisation (EPAO) specialising in logistics, transport, supply chain, and procurement.
+We also offer consultancy, technology, recruitment and attraction solutions.

-Our supply chain has no risk of slavery or human trafficking, due to being a business that sells services rather than goods and all employment checks are made on both contracted and employed staff.
-Skills for Logistics (2015) Ltd is committed to continuously improving our practices to identify and eliminate any slavery or human trafficking within our supply chain.
+Our supply chain has no risk of slavery or human trafficking due to our business selling services rather than goods and all employment checks are made on both contracted and employed staff.
+Skills for Logistics Ltd is committed to continuously improving our practices to identify and eliminate any slavery or human trafficking within our supply chain.

 Our Policies on Slavery & Human Trafficking

-Skills for Logistics (2015) Ltd condemn modern slavery and human trafficking and are committed to social inclusion, diversity, equality and ethical business.
+Skills for Logistics Ltd. condemns modern slavery and human trafficking and are committed to social inclusion, diversity, equality and ethical business.
 We are an equal opportunities employer.
-The Directors have all signed up to Corporate Social Responsibility in its strongest sense, by being responsible corporate citizens engaging ethically with Clients and Suppliers (and their own staff).
+The Directors have all signed up for Corporate Social Responsibility in its strongest sense, by being responsible corporate citizens engaging ethically with Clients and Suppliers (and their staff).

-We engage ethically with similarly minded businesses and have a zero-tolerance approach to the issue.
+We engage ethically with similarly-minded businesses and have a zero-tolerance approach to the issue.
 We do not conduct business with companies with poor ethical conduct or sectors where such exposure may occur.
-This includes all training providers and business that use Skills for Logistics (2015) Ltd as an EPA.
-It is down to the employer of the staff member that we conduct the EPA for that they have abided by their own Modern Slavery Statement and any necessary checks.
+This includes all training providers and businesses that use Skills for Logistics Ltd as an EPAO.
+It is down to the employer of the staff member that we conduct the EPA for that they have abided by their Modern Slavery Statement and any necessary checks.

 Our Effectiveness in Combating Slavery & Human Trafficking

-This statement has been approved by Skills for Logistics (2015) Ltd Managing Director David Coombes
+This statement has been approved by David Coombes, the Managing Director of Skills for Logistics Ltd.